kione83/Web-Course---Full-Stack/wd_week_1/day_1/lecture.md

 <h1>Hello World</h1>
 ```

-Pay attention **opening and closing tags**

-- This whole line is considered an element, specifically an `h1` element and it consists of the opening tag, the content/value, and the closing tag
-- Both opening and closing tag use the arrow brackets `< >`
-- The opening tag tells the browser that everything from this point on will be the following elements' content until it sees the closing tag
-- The closing tag is near identical except it precedes the tag name (`h1`) with a forward slash (`/`)

-So what can we use as elements?
-What are considered tags?

-Let's go over some basic ones:

-### Headings
+all HTML elements use this structure. you have an opening arrow bracket, the name of the element, and the closing arrow bracket. nearly all HTML elements also have a closing tag that is identical to the opening tag with 1 exception: the / in the tag.

 ```html
 Element Description & Example: h1 - Main (used for headings)